NdiklasTheCoder/project-akan-calculator/README.md

 Website might take slightly longer to load

-If you experience any other issue, kindly notify us.
+If you experience any other issue, kindly notify us by reaching us on info@ecogreensolutions.co.ke

 ### License